Online Health Science Degrees with Financial Aid

 What salary is too high for financial aid?

-That will depend on the specific aid you’re considering.
-Aid types based on financial need each have their own criteria for applicant or family income.
-Regarding need-based federal financial aid (Pell Grants, Federal Work-Study, Direct Subsidized Loans, Federal Supplemental Opportunity Grants), there is no set income cut-off.
-A number of factors, including family income, family size and the student’s year in school among others, are considered to determine need-based aid eligibility.
+There is no set income cut-off for need-based federal financial aid such as Pell Grants, Federal Work-Study, Direct Subsidized Loans, and Federal Supplemental Opportunity Grants.
+A number of factors, including family income, family size, and the student’s year in school, among others, are considered to determine need-based aid eligibility.
 For details, visit the Federal Student Aid’s How Financial Aid is Calculated website.

 What is the most financial aid a student can get?